lruepke/HTF_lecture/source/lectures/L01/Installation.rst

 .. include:: /include.rst_

+.. _Installation guide:

 Installation guide
 ==================

 We will be using the Foundation version of OpenFOAM_ and our own hydrothermal flow solver HydrothermalFoam_ , which is based on OpenFoam.
 Detailed installation instructions can be found on the webpages of HydrothermalFoam.
 During this class we will rely on a virtualized environment and use a pre-configured docker container.
-If you don't like virtual environments, you will need to go through the "install from source" instructions of HydrothermalFoam and read the installation instructions of OpenFoam.
+If you don't like virtual environments, you will need to go through the `"install from source" <https://www.hydrothermalfoam.info/manual/en/Installation/index.html#build-from-source>`_ instructions of HydrothermalFoam and read the installation instructions of OpenFoam.

 .. _sec:install_docker: